Ricoh fi-8170 Driver, Scanner Not Detected, PaperStream Capture Errors, and Scan Line Issues

 What was tried: Network cabling and ports were examined, and connection methods were changed.

-What this turned out to be: A physical or link-level network connection issue rather than a driver failure.
+What this turned out to be: A network link or duplex negotiation issue, not a driver failure.

-Where this sometimes ended: Switching network ports paired with changing duplex settings allowed the scanner to appear.
+Where this sometimes ended: Replacing cables, switching network ports, or changing duplex settings allowed the scanner to appear.

-Problem: Scanner not found after upgrading to Windows 11 24H2
+Problem: Ricoh fi-8170 Scanner not found after upgrading to Windows 11 24H2

 What users observed: After updating to Windows 11 version 24H2, the system reported that no scanner could be found, even though the device had previously worked.